SBoshoff/DataScopeWebApp/README.md

   * This will attempt to build the application, so give npm time to install everything.
   * Confirm that the Database "GamesDB" is created and populated with 9 items.
 * Run the application through Visual Studio.
+  * If you receive a timeout error for the Angular CLI, refresh until resolved.
+This is a known issue with SPAs in .NET that I have yet to resolve.

 ## Notes